The Eloise Butler Wildflower Garden is the oldest public wildflower garden in the United States

-Below: 1st photo - Detail of the yellow-green sepals, the clawed base of the petals, stamens and pistil.
+Below: 1st photo - Detail of the narrow sepals, and the clawed base of the petals.
 2nd photo - Seed pods forming below and flowers above open.

 Below: The terminal lobe of the leaf is much larger than the other lobes.
 Margins have coarse teeth.

 Below: Comparison of the shapes of various stem leaves.

 Below: 1st photo - an unlobed upper stem leaf.
 2nd photo - the underside of a large lower leaf showing stiff prickles on the ribs.